Mission Statement: Building character, responsibility and leadership by engaging high school students in local and global community service.

 |We believe that service is a powerful and transformational experience for everyone involved.
 The benefits of our building projects extend far beyond the physical work site; our projects stand as symbols of hope, compassion, and cooperation.
 B3 has been revealing the power of volunteerism to high school students since 1993.
 With initially just 29 participants enrolled in our program, we now serve hundreds of students and thousands of families annually.
 As our program grows, embracing new partnerships with the Peace Corps and other organizations, so does our ability to build a better world.|

 History: B3 began in 1993 as a small group of 29 students known as Kingdom Builders led by Jeri and John Skinner.
 By 2001, the organization became known officially as Builders Beyond Borders, receiving its 501 (c)(3) not for profit status the following year.
 At this time, the organization, with its newly formed Board of Directors, made the decision to focus on both local and global community service projects.
 In 2007, the Skinners retired from B3 after seeing it grow to include over 300 students from 20 area high schools.
 Today, B3 continues to work locally and globally contributing over 20,000 hours of service each year through its student and adult efforts.

-Builders Beyond Borders has worked with communities to build much needed projects in Brazil, Chile, Costa Rica, Cuba, Dominican Republic, Ecuador, Guatemala, Honduras, Peru, and Tobago.
+Builders Beyond Borders has worked with communities to build much needed projects in Brazil, Chile, Costa Rica, Cuba, Dominican Republic, Ecuador, Guatemala, Guyana, Honduras, Peru, and Tobago.
 Click here for descriptions and photos of past trips.